 ADVERTISEMENT

-Harness the Power of Pick-Up
+Harness the Power of Pick-Up with These Patterns

 Christina Garton Jul 24, 2025 - 4 min read

-Harness the Power of Pick-Up Primary Image
+Harness the Power of Pick-Up with These Patterns Primary Image

 The Hidden Diamonds Cowl by Gabi van Tassell uses just a few rows of pick-up on the pin loom to create beautiful areas of visual interest.
 All photos by Matt Graves

 While it’s easy to think of rigid-heddle, inkle, and pin-loom weaving as three separate types of weaving, there’s a lot of commonality among the three.
 One of my favorite layers of overlap among the weaving types is pick-up.
 No matter which loom you weave on, you can use pick-up to take your weaving to the next level.
 This simple technique can be used to create small areas of texture in your weaving or to create all-over patterning.
-You can even weave patterns for multi-shaft looms including twill, waffle weave, overshot, and so much more!
+You can even weave patterns for multi-shaft looms including twill, waffle weave, overshot, and many more!

 Candy Dot Wrap by Christine Jablonski.
-Photo by Matt GravesChristine Jablonski used pick-up to make the colorful ends of her warp pop.
+Photo by Matt GravesIn her Candy Dot Wrap, Christine Jablonski used pick-up to make the colorful ends of her warp pop.

-Pick-up is the act of creating an intentional warp or weft float by picking up (or, in some cases, pushing down) one or more warp ends.
-With a pin loom, you use your weaving needle to gently push down or pick up threads as indicated in your pattern, doing each row individually.
 On the inkle loom, pick-up is also done row-by-row, but this time you can use your fingers (although some weavers do use small pick-up sticks or shawl pins).

 On a rigid-heddle loom, pick-up is done with a pick-up stick (most looms come with at least one).
-What’s really cool about pick-up on the rigid-heddle loom is that you can “save” your pick-up patterns by picking them up on a pick-up stick behind the heddle and pushing the pick-up stick to the back of the loom when you’re not using it.
+What’s cool about pick-up on the rigid-heddle loom is that you can “save” your pick-up patterns by picking them up on a pick-up stick behind the heddle and pushing the pick-up stick to the back of the loom when you’re not using it.
 The pick-up stick then acts as a third shed that can be combined with different heddle positions to create even more patterning potential.

-Portland Spring Inkle-Woven Headband and Bracelet by Laia RobichauxThis sweet bracelet and headband set by Laia Robichaux gets its lovely floral design from some simple Baltic-style pick-up.
+Portland Spring Inkle-Woven Headband and Bracelet by Laia RobichauxThis sweet bracelet and headband set by Laia Robichaux gets its lovely floral design from simple Baltic-style pick-up.

-Over the years, I’ve woven many pick-up patterns on all three loom types, and every time I’m amazed at how just a few simple steps can create incredible cloth including Baltic pick-up designs, waffle weave, and so much more.
+Over the years, I’ve woven many pick-up patterns on all three loom types, and every time I’m amazed at how just a few simple steps can create incredible cloth, including Baltic pick-up designs, waffle weave, and so much more.

 Happy Weaving!